-Depending on your design needs, you can build mailing templates in two different ways: as mobile-optimized templates or as responsive templates.
-Let’s look at the differences between these two styles.
+Depending on your design needs, you can build mailing templates in two different ways: as mobile-optimized templates or as responsive-design templates.
+Let’s look at the differences between these options.

-As their name suggests, mobile-optimized templates are designed to render correctly on mobile devices (like cell phones or tablets).
-However, the name can be a bit misleading because mobile-optimized templates also work extremely well on desktop devices too.
+As their name suggests, mobile-optimized templates are designed to render correctly on mobile devices (e.g., smartphones and tablets).
+However, the name is misleading because mobile-optimized templates also work extremely well on desktop devices.

-Mobile-optimized templates are, essentially, static templates – their formatting will not change based on the viewing device (mobile devices or desktop computers).
+Mobile-optimized templates are, essentially, static templates; their formatting will not change based on the viewing device.

-Responsive templates will respond to match their viewing environment’s screen size.
+Responsive-design templates will adapt the content to match the viewing environment’s screen size.

-EXAMPLE: A story layout with two columns of text will automatically rearrange to a single column on a mobile device.
+EXAMPLE: A responsive-design template that has a story layout with two columns of text will automatically rearrange to display as a single column on mobile devices.

-By their nature, responsive templates are a bit more complicated than mobile-optimized/static templates, and they generally require a design-savvy user to create.
+By their nature, responsive-design templates are more complicated than mobile-optimized templates, and they generally require a design-savvy user to create.
 For example, to build a responsive template, you will need to select the HTML5 DOCTYPE and you will need to make modifications to the HTML Head Tags.

 TIP: To learn more, see Understand Responsive Design.